Thorax: Bones

-Anatomical landmarks
+Landmarks

 The anatomy of the chest can also be described through the use of anatomical landmarks.
 The nipple in the male is situated in front of the fourth rib or a little below; vertically it lies a little external to a line drawn down from the middle of the clavicle; in the female it is not so constant.
 A little below it the lower limit of the great pectoral muscle is seen running upward and outward to the axilla; in the female this is obscured by the breast, which extends from the second to the sixth rib vertically and from the edge of the sternum to the mid-axillary line laterally.
 The female nipple is surrounded for half an inch by a more or less pigmented disc, the areola.
 The apex of a normal heart is in the fifth left intercostal space, three and a half inches from the mid-line.